Our Story

 The Cabin Dream

 Hannah has long dreamed of creating a soulful, one-off place for people to stay.
 Somewhere light on the landscape but with a strong sense of place; somewhere peaceful but inspiring.
-Having worked in the travel industry for more than a decade, she knew the places she loved visiting most always had owners who really cared - evident in the attention to detail - and made space for special experiences.
+Having worked in the travel industry for more than a decade, she knew the places she loved visiting most always had owners who really cared - evident in the attention to detail.

 It was a chance meeting in a nearby bluebell woods, whilst Hannah was heavily pregnant, that we found the perfect builder for the project via his wife Cara, a local artist.
 John understood our desire to be as environmentally conscious as possible, as well as the responsibilities that come with building in a protected landscape.